dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 ``` motoko file=../examples/StableCounter.mo
 ```

-Starting with Motoko 0.13.5, if you prefix the `actor` keyword with the keyword `persistent`, then all `let` and `var` declarations of the actor or actor class are implicitly declared `stable`, and only `transient` variables need an explicit `transient` declaration.
+Starting with Motoko v0.13.5, if you prefix the `actor` keyword with the keyword `persistent`, then all `let` and `var` declarations of the actor or actor class are implicitly declared `stable`.
+Only `transient` variables will need an explicit `transient` declaration.
 Using a `persistent` actor can help avoid unintended data loss, and is the recommended declaration syntax for actors and actor classes.
 The non-`peristent` declaration is provided for backwards compatibility.

 Since Motoko 0.13.5, the recommended way to declare `StableCounter` above is: